Existence, covolumes and infinite generation of lattices for Davis complexes: Group actions on complexes of groups

 \subsection{The fundamental group}

 Suppose $H$ acts by simple morphisms on a simple complex of groups $G(Y)$, inducing a complex of groups $H(Z)$ as in Section~\ref{ss:induced_cogs} above.
-In this section we show that the fundamental group of $H(Z)$ is the semidirect product of the fundamental group of $G(Y)$ by $H$ (Proposition~\ref{p:fund_gp_splits} below).
+In this section we establish the short exact sequence of Theorem~\ref{t:group_action} above, and provide sufficient conditions for the fundamental group of $H(Z)$ to be the semidirect product of the fundamental group of $G(Y)$ by $H$.

-Let $\s_0$ be a vertex of $Y$ and let $p:Y \to Z$ be the natural projection.
-We refer the reader to Section 3 of~\cite{BH} for the definition of the \emph{fundamental group of G(Y) at $\s_0$}, denoted $\pi_1(G(Y),\s_0)$.
+Fix $\s_0$ a vertex of $Y$ and let $p:Y \to Z$ be the natural projection.
+We refer the reader to Section~III.$\mathcal{C}$.3 of~\cite{BH} for the definition of the \emph{fundamental group of G(Y) at $\s_0$}, denoted $\pi_1(G(Y),\s_0)$.
 We will use notation and results from that section in the following proof.
 Let $\pi_1(H(Z),p(\s_0))$ be the fundamental group of $H(Z)$ at $p(\s_0)$.